single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 ## Shared dependencies

-For performance, it is crucial that your web app loads large javascript libraries only once.
+For performance, it is crucial that your web app loads large JavaScript libraries only once.
 Your framework of choice (React, Vue, Angular, etc) should only be loaded on the page a single time.

 It is not advisable to make everything a shared dependency, because shared dependencies must be upgraded at once for every microfrontend that uses them.
 For small libraries, it is likely acceptable to duplicate them in each microfrontend that uses them.
 For example, react-router is likely small enough to duplicate, which is nice when you want to upgrade your routing one microfrontend at a time.
 However, for large libraries like react, momentjs, rxjs, etc, you may consider making them shared dependencies.